StalkAltan/platform/projects/ngrx.io/content/guide/component-store/comparison.md

 Both of them bring [push-based architecture](https://medium.com/@thomasburlesonIA/push-based-architectures-with-rxjs-81b327d7c32d), which is the first indirection.
 User can no longer get the result of a service method call, instead they would be listening for Observable values exposed by that service.
-The benefit, on the other side, is that User not longer has to worry what is changing the state - all the component needs to know is that something has changed it.
-If the component wants to change the state itself, it send the message about it (either dispatches an Action in Store, or calls ComponentStore's updater or effect).
+The benefit, on the other side, is that User no longer has to worry what is changing the state - all the component needs to know is that something has changed it.
+If the component wants to change the state itself, it sends the message about it (either dispatches an Action in Store, or calls ComponentStore's updater or effect).

 Actions are the second indirection.
 They are present in Global Store only.
 There are many benefits